4 Best Open Source POS Systems for Small Businesses in 2023

 We looked at several open source POS systems, comparing features that business owners expect from any POS software and considering the advantages of open source platforms—adaptability, community support, and compatibility with different operating systems.
 We looked for a modern interface, active updates, and depth of features.

-Based on our evaluation, Odoo is the best open source POS software for small businesses, scoring a 4.01 out of 5.
-It stood out from the competition with the largest number of positive user reviews on multiple sites and a wide range of useful features, making it good for retail and restaurant businesses.
-Inventory management is integrated into the system, and it’s compatible with most POS hardware, so you don’t have to buy specific devices.
+Based on our evaluation, ORO POS is the best open source POS software for small businesses, scoring a 4.03 out of 5.
+It stood out from the competition with its wide array of checkout and management features, plus strong ease of use.

 Click through the tabs below to see our full evaluation criteria.